ikuhamada/state-hands-on/CMD/CMD43/SC/si2.rst

   WIDTH     0.0002

 ``WIDTH`` is the width of the broadening (in Hartree) to approximate the delta function.
-For systems with a gap, very small positive ``WIDTT`` is used.
+For systems with a gap, very small positive ``WIDTH`` is used.
 In such a case, it does not have a physical meaning and is used to determine the Fermi level.

 .. code:: bash